 And it has to be cool.

 That said, influencer kits ought to delight their respective influencers and one surefire way to please is with lots of free stuff.
-A well-branded influencer kit could contain bonuses as standard as a t shirt or as exceptional as an Xbox; there’s also opportunity for truly weird specialty items like giant dice and ceramic artichoke holders.
+A well-branded influencer kit could contain bonuses as standard as a t-shirt or as exceptional as an Xbox.
+There’s also opportunity for truly weird specialty items like giant dice and ceramic artichoke holders.

-While it’s difficult to measure the ROI of influencer marketing at this point, the consensus is that it works wonders for the brands who invest in it.
+While it’s difficult to measure the precise ROI of influencer marketing at this point, the consensus is that it works wonders for the brands who invest in it.

 As social media continues to integrate into our culture, influencer marketing will become a mainstay of the typical marketing mix.
 Current industry professionals recommend spending between 1%-25% of your annual marketing budget on influencer campaigns.
 As such, Influencer Kits will continue to be crucial to the success of influencer marketing campaigns.